Featured Image Credit: Photo by Greg Raines on Unsplash

 Who Wants To Be A Millionaire?

 In the mood to win $1,000,000?
-Well, there might not be an actual stack of hundreds on the table, but you can have fun playing along.
+There might not be a stack of hundreds on the table, but you can have fun playing along.

 The Who Wants To Be A Millionaire app is a great way to play a game with just two players on your next ride.
-One player gets to be the host of this iconic game show while the other gets to be in the hot seat with a shot at a cool million dollars.
+One player hosts this iconic game show while the other gets to be in the hot seat with a shot at a cool million dollars.

 Did You Hear That?